 How to Store Stacks of Empty Pallets

-Most distribution and many manufacturing operations must deal with empty pallets – sometimes it’s a lot of pallets.
+Most distribution and manufacturing operations deal with empty pallets.
+Sometimes, a lot of pallets.

 What are the issues?
 They take space you could use for something else.
 They clutter your receiving areas.
 Sometimes they’re splintery, with nails protruding from the sides ready to bite a passerby.
 People re-use their pallets, holding onto them for a period of time until they’re used for an outbound shipment.
 But while they’re in your facility, they can eat space, potentially injure people, and generally cause trouble.

 Never stack pallets on their sides

 Why would you ever stack empty pallets vertically?
 They don’t take up any more space than pallets stacked the right way–and they’re far less stable.

 But people wedge a couple of vertical pallets between stacks of horizontally stacked ones to get them out of the way.
 Or they’ll lean them against a building column or the side of a rack upright.
 The problem?
 They’ve just set a trap that can injure someone.
 When the stacks start being pulled, those vertical pallets – sometimes with nails, sometimes with splinters, always heavy enough to injure – are in danger of tipping over.

 This can result in serious injuries and the litigation that accompanies those injuries.
 In this case, it may have been truck drivers or other outsiders who stacked the pallets wrong – another thing you have to watch.